thunderrabbit/add-tutorial-to-a-hugo-site/index.md

 ### make a directory to hold everything

-Create a directory in `~/journal/content/` to hold the tutorials in one nice location.
+Create a directory in `~/journal-hugo/content/` to hold the tutorials in one nice location.

-    $ cd content/
+    cd content/
-    $ mkdir toots
+    mkdir toots

 ### make a repository to hold the new page

 You should make repositories for every text file you care about.
+In this case, do not make it in ~/journal-hugo/content/toots because that is where the submodule will be.
+Just make it in ~/whatever

+    git remote add origin git@github.com:thunderrabbit/add-tutorial-to-a-hugo-site.git
+    git push origin master

 http://lmgtfy.com/?q=get+started+with+git to get started

 ### add the new repository as a submodule

+    cd ~/journal-hugo/
-    $ git submodule add git@github.com:thunderrabbit/add-tutorial-to-a-hugo-site.git content/toots/add-tutorial-to-hugo-site
+    git submodule add git@github.com:thunderrabbit/add-tutorial-to-a-hugo-site.git content/toots/add-tutorial-to-hugo-site

 ### add content to the repository

-    $ cd toots/add-tutorial-to-hugo-site/
+    cd toots/add-tutorial-to-hugo-site/
-	$ nano index.md
+	nano index.md

 ### Add your page content to index.md